BalliuLab/balliulab.github.io/_pages/cv.md

 Lena is a Bioinformatics PhD student at UCLA working on methods for trans-eQTL mapping in single cell RNA-Seq and bulk multi-context data.

 ### Jerome Freudenberg, Rotation PhD student
-Jerome is a Bioinformatics PhD student at UCLA working on methods for joint allele-specific expression and chromatin accesibility analyses in single cell multiome RNA-Seq and ATAC seq data.
+Jerome is a Bioinformatics PhD student at UCLA working on methods for joint allele-specific expression and chromatin accessibility analyses in single cell multiome RNA-Seq and ATAC seq data.

 ### Stephanie Weber, Master student
 Stephanie is a Master student in Human Genetics & Genomic Data Analytics at the Keck Graduate Institute.
 She is working on dynamic (temporal) cis-eQTL mapping in single cell data using allele-specific expression analyses.

 ### Yuxuan Xia, Undergraduate student
-Yuxuan is a undergraduate student in Computational and Systems Biology minoring in Data Science Engineering at UCLA.
+Yuxuan is an undergraduate student in Computational and Systems Biology minoring in Data Science Engineering at UCLA.
 She is working in cis-eQTL mapping in single cell data.

 # Lab alumni